pablogf-uma/chacha-implementation/README.md

 The program contains 5 test vectors (3 from RFC 8439) that confirm the correct functioning of the encryption algorithm.

+The project contains a python script that generates custom test vectors.

 The throughput of the cryptosystem is 135.5 MB/second with an i7-13620H Intel processor.

 Performs 2.5 million encryptions for different 512-bit plaintexts in 1 second.